+Learning new things at camp isn't just for Scouts.
+Leaders can take advantage of our Training opportunities.
 Sign up for training in Black Pug.
-Safe Swim Defense/Safety Afloat, Paddle Craft Safety and BSA Approved Swim Check Procedures.
-Introduction to Outdoor Leader Skills offered Tuesday, Wednesday, and Thursday afternoons (requires prior online self-study at my.scouting.org).
-NRA Basic Pistol Course (\$50).
-This afternoon-evening course is held on Thursday.
+Safe Swim Defense/Safety Afloat, and Paddle Craft Safety.
+Introduction to Outdoor Leader Skills is offered Tuesday, Wednesday, and Thursday afternoons (requires prior online self-study at my.scouting.org).
+We also offer NRA Range Safety Officer training.
 Participants must be attending camp as a currently registered adult member of the BSA.
 Adequate adults must be with the troop while taking this course.